graphql/graphql.github.io/CONTRIBUTING.md

 All of the content on graphql.org is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).

-### Add a library or tool to the Code page
+### Add a library, tool, or service to the Code page

 The [Code page](https://graphql.org/code/) is a collection of libraries, tools, and services built for GraphQL.

+#### General guidelines

+**Adding a resource:**
+- With rare exceptions, any pull request that adds a new library, tool, or service to the Code page will be accepted.
+- Any library should include a few paragraphs describing the usage and offering people a chance to grok the project priorities.
+- If there isn't a section already for your programming language, please add it.

+If it isn't a library, tool, or service - then it could go into the community section.
+If it doesn't fit in any of these cases, then ping me or Ivan and we can figure out if/where it can live.

+**Removing a resource:**
+- Services that don't work anymore
+- Code repositories that are archived
+- Projects declared to be abandoned by their maintainers
+- Any link that 404s

+We rely on these concrete signals before removing a resource.
+Even if a project hasn't been released in a few years, that doesn't mean that it's not working.

+#### Workflow

-To add your resource to this page, follow our [development guide](#development-guide) to [open a pull request](https://github.com/graphql/graphql.github.io/pulls).
+To add or remove a resource to this page, follow our [development guide](#development-guide) to [open a pull request](https://github.com/graphql/graphql.github.io/pulls).

 The content for this page is located in [various directories under `src/content/code`](./src/).
 Everything is written and formatted in [Markdown](https://www.gatsbyjs.com/docs/mdx/markdown-syntax/).